Webinar – Building tomorrow’s tax talent today

 Join ITR for a free webinar on September 30 as insightsoftware, with guest speakers from Alvarez and Marsal Tax, explores how evolving technology is reshaping talent strategies and how organisations can close a skills gap

-The tax profession faces an unprecedented talent shortage that is reshaping how organisations approach their tax functions.
+This session, presented by insightsoftware and Alvarez & Marsal, examines how the tax profession is navigating an unprecedented talent shortage that is reshaping how organisations approach their tax functions.
 With experienced professionals retiring faster than new talent can be developed, and increasing regulatory complexity demanding more specialised expertise, tax teams are under immense pressure to do more with less.

 An expert panel will discuss real-world case studies where organisations have successfully leveraged automation to not only address staffing challenges but also improve accuracy, ensure compliance, and accelerate reporting cycles.